Helping millions of people navigate the world of technology.

 Step 3: Scroll down and click on JavaScript.

-Step 3: Search for JavaScript, and check what the status is – whether it is true or false.
+Step 3: Search for JavaScript and check its status—whether it is true or false.

-Step 4: If it is false, you need to tap on the toggle status button to make it true, and therefore enable Javascript.
+Step 4: If it is false, tap on the toggle status button to make it true, and therefore enable Javascript.

 Step 2: You will now see a list of installed extensions.
 Turn off the toggle to disable an extension and check if it solves the issue.
 Repeat this for all the installed extensions.

-Step 3: In the window that opens, you will be able to disable and remove extensions.
+Step 2: In the window that opens, disable and remove extensions.

 Step 1: Open Chrome and click on the three dots icon in the toolbar.
 Select Settings.